 Canon 5D, Focal Length: 700.0 mm Shutter Speed 1/800 second, Aperture F7.1, ISO 800.

 Spam message of the week?

 Recently over on Facebook, I posted a web link: Tom reads his spam.
-As the title suggests, it is simply a blogger reading nonsense messages from his spam email folder but, I at least, found it rather amusing.
+As the title suggests, it is simply a blogger reading nonsense messages from his spam email folder but, I at least found it rather amusing.
 “Tom” has an excellent “radio voice” and manages to make fun of those idiotic spam messages that drive all of us a bit mad.
-Which brings me to one of numerous spam messages I got this week through the blog’s commenting system.
+This brings me to one of the numerous spam messages I got this week through the blog’s commenting system.
 With Akismet installed, these “comments” are thankfully intercepted before ever seeing the light of day on the published blog.
-Supposedly in response to a blog posting of about 2 years ago featuring an abstract image of grasses growing in water (so totally off topic) and reproduced here without editing.
+Supposedly in response to a blog posting of about 2 years ago featuring an abstract image of grasses growing in water (so totally off-topic) and reproduced here without editing.

 “Who’s the chubby chkeeed chap sitting in front of that mysterious womam in the dark glasses?Looks like the African lifestyle [read luxury safari lodges] is agreeing with him…”

 I wonder how this would sound if read by Tom.
 I fear that with the spelling mistakes, even he would struggle with this one! 🙂 KD